rosbit/duktape-bridge/README.md

 The Go bridge can also make your Go package to a Duktape JavaScript module.
 So what you can do is just writing `var mod = require('your_module')`, your Go package is ready to be called by JS.
-See sample application [gojs](https://github.com/rosbit/gojs).
+See sample application [jsgo](https://github.com/rosbit/jsgo), which is a **standalone** executable, but can be used as a **js interpreter** or even a mini node.js container.

 ### Usage